 Table E-1 summarizes the status and progress of groundwater cleanup at BNL under the provisions of CERCLA.
-During 2010, 11 volatile organic compound (VOC) groundwater remediation systems were in operation, along with two strontium-90 (Sr-90) treatment systems, and a tritium pump and recharge system.
-In 2010, 183 pounds of VOCs were removed from the aquifers by the treatment systems.
-To date, 6,553 pounds of VOCs have been removed from the aquifer.
-The Operable Unit (OU) III Chemical/Animal Holes Sr-90 System removed 0.31 milli Curies (mCi) of Sr-90 from the Upper Glacial aquifer in 2010, for a total of 4.1 mCi since operations began in 2003.
-The OU III Brookhaven Graphite Research Reactor (BGRR) Sr-90 System removed 1.1 mCi of Sr-90 during the year, for a total of 18.6 mCi since operations began in 2005.
+During 2011, 10 volatile organic compound (VOC) groundwater remediation systems were in operation, along with two strontium-90 (Sr-90) treatment systems, and a tritium pump and recharge system.
+In 2011, 156 pounds of VOCs were removed from the aquifers by the treatment systems.
+To date, 6,709 pounds of VOCs have been removed from the aquifer.
+The Operable Unit (OU) III Chemical/Animal Holes Sr-90 System removed 0.33 milliCuries (mCi) of Sr-90 from the Upper Glacial aquifer in 2011, for a total of 4.43 mCi since operations began in 2003.
+The OU III Brookhaven Graphite Research Reactor (BGRR) Sr-90 System removed 2.6 mCi of Sr-90 during the year, for a total of 21.2 mCi since operations began in 2005.

 While groundwater remediation is expected to be a long-term process, there are noticeable improvements in groundwater quality for most of the plumes.
 The OU IV Air Sparging/Soil Vapor Extraction (AS/SVE) system was decommissioned in 2003, and the OU III Carbon Tetrachloride System was decommissioned during 2010.
-The Industrial Park East System was placed in shutdown mode in 2009.A number of individual extraction wells have been placed on standby in several systems because of remediation progress.
-The OU V/STP VOC plume attenuated to below Drinking Water Standards (DWS) in 2009 and continued to be below DWS in 2010.
-Groundwater remediation activities are expected to continue until the cleanup objectives for the plumes have been met.
+The Industrial Park East System was placed in shutdown mode in 2009.
+A number of individual extraction wells have been placed on standby in several systems because of remediation progress.
+The OU V/STP VOC plume has attenuated to below Drinking Water Standards (DWS) except for only one detection of trichloroethene slightly above the DWS in 2011.
+A petition to discontinue the OU V groundwater monitoring program was submitted to the regulators in March 2012.
+Groundwater remediation activities for the remaining plumes are expected to continue until the cleanup objectives for the plumes have been met.
 The specific goals are as follows:

-- Achieve maximum contaminant levels (MCLs) for VOCs in the Upper Glacial aquifer by 2030 - Achieve MCLs for VOCs in the Magothy aquifer by 2065 - Achieve the MCL of 8 pico Curies per liter (pCi/L) for Sr-90 at the BGRR in the Upper Glacial aquifer by 2070 - Achieve the MCL of 8 pCi/L for Sr-90 at the Chemical/Animal Holes in the Upper Glacial aquifer by 2040 were the following:
+- Achieve maximum contaminant levels (MCLs) for VOCs in the Upper Glacial aquifer by 2030 - Achieve MCLs for VOCs in the Magothy aquifer by 2065 - Achieve the MCL of 8 pico Curies per liter (pCi/L) for Sr-90 at the BGRR in the Upper Glacial aquifer by 2070 - Achieve the MCL of 8 pCi/L for Sr-90 at the Chemical/Animal Holes in the Upper Glacial aquifer by 2040

 The cleanup objectives will be met by a combination of active treatment and natural attenuation.
-The comprehensive groundwater monitoring program will measure the remediation progress.
+The comprehensive groundwater monitoring program measures remediation progress.